iPhone 6 watch. iPhone watch

 They have a square black case with two strap sizes.
 The device does not run on Android Wear, but on Garmin’s proprietary operating system, which supports connection to both Android and iOS.

-By the way, the price is very attractive for a smart watch with GPS and a heart rate sensor.
+By the way, the price is very attractive for a smartwatch with GPS and a heart rate sensor.

 Motorola Moto 360 2